Join

 At this point, you will be in the Triggers configuration section of your popup.

-- Choose your desired Triggers.
-(Note: Just to ensure your popups are working, it’s probably a good idea to start with a simple trigger like ‘On Page Load’.).
+1. Choose your desired Triggers.
+(Note: To ensure your popups are working, it’s probably a good idea to start with a simple trigger like ‘On Page Load.’)

-Pro Tip: You can apply multiple triggers but just be sure to test your popup so it functions as you want but doesn’t annoy your users.
+Note: You can apply multiple triggers, but be sure to test your popup so it functions as you want it to without annoying your users.

-There are a lot of powerful options here, so be sure to explore all of them and take advantage.
+There are many powerful options here, so be sure to explore and take advantage of them.

 Configure Advanced Rules

-Again, a lot of powerful options here and lots of different scenarios to consider.
-I’ll briefly cover some scenarios below, but as far as covering what to set up here, that would be outside the scope of this guide.
+Again, there are many powerful options here and many scenarios to consider.
+I’ll briefly cover some scenarios below, but covering what to set up here would be outside the scope of this guide.

 Advanced Popup Rule Scenarios